esa-tu-darmstadt/AutoDock-Aurora/ofdock_taskpar_alt/prof.md

 NO CHANGES, SAVED comments in PRNG for next commit
 >>> commit "potential unroll in prng_ls123"

+164. Delete kernel files that are not used anymore
+NO HW TEST, THIS IS A CLEANUP COMMIT
+>>> commit "removed unneeded kernels files"

+.
+Expand from 3LS to 5LS blocks

 XXX, Between Conform and InterE, IntraE create a wider channel: https://www.alteraforum.com/forum/showthread.php?t=55979